dapr/docs/daprdocs/content/en/_index.md

         <b> Join us for DaprCon on October 19th-20th, 2021!</b>
       </h5>
       <p class="card-text">
         The first ever DaprCon will take place October 19th-20th, 2021 virtually!
-Tune in for free and attend technical sessions, panels and real world examples from the community on building applications with Dapr! <br></br><i><b>Learn more >><b><i>
+Tune in for free and attend technical sessions, panels and real world examples from the community on building applications with Dapr! <br></br><i><b>Learn more >><b></i>
       </p>
       <a href="https://blog.dapr.io/posts/2021/10/05/join-us-for-daprcon-october-19th-20th-2021/" class="stretched-link"></a>
     </div>